AnahiVera/BattleShipGame/README.md

 # 🎮 🚢 Battleship 🎮 🚢

-## Characteristics and funcionalities
+## Characteristics and functionalities

-- **Ship Placement**: In every turn the ships are place randomly on each board.
+- **Ship Placement**: In every turn, the ships are placed randomly on each board.
-- **Turns and attacks**: Click to attack, the player always starts and the computer attacks after in a randomly fashion.
+- **Turns and attacks**: Click to attack; the player always starts and the computer attacks after in a random fashion.
-- **Victory and Gameover**: A message will pop up when cpu or player wins.
+- **Victory and Game over**: A message will pop up when either the CPU or the player wins.

 ## technologies

 - **Vite**: Template to initialize the project.
 - **JavaScript**: Language for game logic.
-- **React**: Library to manage components as necesary.
+- **React**: Library to manage components as necessary.
 - **CSS**: For effects and general design.
 - **Bootstrap**: To implement easy divisions of the components, like boards and instructions.

-## Execute the proyect
+## Execute the project

 1. Clone the repository:
 ```bash